HiPERCAM/hipercam/README.rst

   sep :
          astronomical source extractor based on Bertin's source extractor.

+  reproject:
+         The reproject package implements image reprojection methods for astronomical images.
+This is an optional dependency, but you will need it for `shiftadd` to work.

   setuptools_scm :
          package to manage version numbers from the git repository